The Daiwa Scholarship is a unique 19-month programme of language study, work placement and homestay in Japan.

 The Foundation meets all tuition and examination fees associated with the Scholarship.

-Daiwa Scholars receive a maintenance grant equivalent to ¥3,120,000 per annum for the duration of the Scholarship to cover accommodation and living costs.
-Scholars may not undertake remunerated work in Japan.
+Daiwa Scholars receive a maintenance grant for the duration of the Scholarship which is to cover accommodation and living costs for a single person.
+While on the programme, Scholars may not undertake remunerated work

 The Foundation meets the cost of economy-class travel to and from Japan at the beginning and end of the Scholarship.